• Skip to primary navigation

 Switch to JPEG files over PNG files as the former gives the exact quality resolution but takes up less space and loads faster.

-Unfortunately, if you are procuring images in PNG or other bulky formats, you have the option of conversion.
+Unfortunately, if you are procuring images in PNG or other bulky formats, you can convert them.
 Use free online tools like TinyJPG, ImageOptimizer, and Compresso.io.

 Relevantly Maintain the Text-Image Association